kube-burner/kube-burner/docs/measurements.md

     quantilesIndexer: os-indexer
 ```

 With the configuration snippet above, the measurement `podLatency` would use the local indexer for timeseries metrics and opensearch for the quantile metrics.
-The value of these two fields is `all` by default.